-- through its appointment of directors and via the participation of senior management in dedicated committees such as Audit and Risk Committees and Technical Committees, for the pools in which SCOR UK's participation is the most significant; and - via the careful consideration of the financial situation of other pool members.
+- through the participation of senior management in dedicated committees such as Audit and Risk Committees and Technical Committees, for the pools in which SCOR UK's participation is the most significant; and - via the careful consideration of the financial situation of other pool members.
 This contributes to the application of sound and robust governance.